umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 ## Closing remarks

 Property expansion and limiting is a powerful feature that can boost our application performance.
-With this we can prevent additional requests to obtain data for linked items, and we can tailor the output to specific use cases.
+With this, we can prevent additional requests to obtain data for linked items, and we can tailor the output to specific use cases.

 However, it is also a complex feature.
 The query syntax quickly gets complicated, particularly when targeting block editors.
-You will likely need to experiment some to get the query exactly right.
-Hopefully the examples in this article will guide you in applying expansion and limiting to your own content.
+You will likely need to experiment to get the query exactly right.
+Hopefully, the examples in this article will guide you in applying expansion and limiting to your own content.